robinvanderknaap/MvcJqGrid/README.md

 All source code is licensed under the [GNU Lesser General Public License](http://www.gnu.org/licenses/lgpl.html)

 ## Requirements
-You need jQuery, jqGrid and the MvcJqGrid helper to get started, all three are available through NuGet.
+You need jQuery, jqGrid and the MvcJqGrid helper to get started, all three are available through NuGet. jQuery and jqGrid aren't included in the helper.
 The helper will work with jqGrid v3.65 or later.
 If you're using the [Download Builder](http://www.trirand.com/blog/?page_id=6) to create your own custom jqGrid package, make sure you select all three base modules (Grid base, Formatter and Custom).
+You can find a manual on how to install jqgrid [here](http://www.trirand.com/jqgridwiki/doku.php?id=wiki:how_to_install)

 ## Get started
-After installing jqGrid and the helper you can start using the helper in your views.
+After [installing jqGrid](http://www.trirand.com/jqgridwiki/doku.php?id=wiki:how_to_install) and the helper you can start using the helper in your views.
 Make sure to include an using/import statement to the top of the viewpage that will use the helper:

 	Razor:
 	@using MvcJqGrid